 Certificate in Counselling Skills; Diploma in Psychodynamic Counselling; Certificate in an Introduction to the Social Sciences: understanding social change; Diploma in the Application of Psychodynamics Theory to the Principles of Counselling; Certificate in Psychodynamic Mentoring and Supervision; Diploma in Supervision.

-I do work for Employee Assistance Programmes for specific insurance companies.
+I am on the registered lists of AXA/PPP, AVIVA, BUPA and Cigna.
+I also do work for Employee Assistance Programmes for specific insurance companies.

-I follow the the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.
+I follow the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.

 Accredited register membership